2sungryul/linetracer/README.md

 # linetracer

-Linetracer using image processing
+Linetracer using Jetson nano and Dyanmixel

-Prerequisites : Opencv 4.6 and Dynamixel C++ SDK
+Prerequisites : Opencv 4.6, Gstreamer, and Dynamixel C++ SDK

 # What to do on Jetson nano